Nov 17th 2020

 - Do small tasks at work feel insurmountable?

-- Are they dropping the ball at work that they usually wouldn’t?
+- Are they dropping the ball at work where they usually wouldn’t?

 - Are they producing fewer ideas or are they slow to respond?